DEFRA/defra-ai-sdlc/pages/feature-development/development.md

 ### 7. Documentation

 - Prompt the AI to update or create relevant documentation in the repository's architecture folder, including regular updates to the data models, implementation specifics and general architecture.
-Use the [prompt-add-update-documentation](../../pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt for this purpose.
+Use the [prompt-add-update-documentation](../appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt for this purpose.
-- Update the IDE rules files as necessary.
+- Update the AI rules files as necessary.
 - Keep clear and up-to-date rules documentation to ensure better context for future development cycles.

 ### 8. Finalise and Merge